Usage Back to Top

 - dockerhub_exporter:9505

 After preparing the configuration we need to create the docker-compose.yml within the same folder, this docker-compose.yml starts a simple Prometheus instance together with the exporter.
-Don’t forget to update the envrionment variables with the required credentials.
+Don’t forget to update the environment variables with the required credentials.

 version: '2'